Our review score is based on thorough real-world testing and is always held up against comparable models.

 All in all, the ride quality of the Ninebot Max G2 is nothing short of phenomenal.

 The adjustable part-hydraulic suspension system makes a world of difference in shock absorption.
-The KQi3 Max feels good, but the Max G2 just feels better.
-Simple as that.
+The Navee ST3 Pro comes close with its dual suspension, but the Max G2's hydraulic front shock gives it a slight edge in overall comfort.

 The build is spacious, the ground clearance gives a reliable center of gravity, and the turn signals make the G2 a viable full-time commuting vehicle.